dddrrreee/cs140e-22win/labs/14-process+vm/README.md

             TESTS := $(wildcard ./[0-3]*-test*.bin)

-   1. Rebuild from scratch and check that the tests passs
+   1. Rebuild from scratch and check that the tests pass

             % cd 11-user-process/code
             % make clean